 Use a camera with a larger sensor

-If you care enough about the quality of your photo, having a full frame digital camera can be a great step toward a taking much more professional photos.
+If you care enough about the quality of your photo, having a full-frame digital camera can be a great step toward taking much more professional photos.

 Shoot in RAW format

-Shooting in JPEG images format includes a compression process to reduce file size.
+Shooting in JPEG image format includes a compression process to reduce file size.
 This process adds some noise that is known as JPEG artifacts.
-Of course, you don’t have to shoot RAW all the time, but when you are shooting in low light condition, and you may increase ISO setting switch over to RAW, to give you a good chance to handle and reduce the expected noise later in post-processing.
+Of course, you don’t have to shoot RAW all the time, but when you are shooting in low light conditions, and you may increase ISO setting switch over to RAW, to give you a good chance to handle and reduce the expected noise later in post-processing.

 Shoot at a low ISO

 Higher ISO settings tell your camera’s sensor to group pixels together to capture more light.
 This grouping effect can make your image look gritty and noisy.
 Do some test shots to find out at what level the ISO settings on your camera start to degrade image quality.

-You should know more about your camera noise associated with the different ISO setting.
+You should know more about your camera noise associated with the different ISO settings.
 DxO Labs’ DxOMark service tests digital cameras for overall image quality, but they also do specific tests to determine the camera’s noise levels at all ISOs.
 It will tell you the highest ISO at which you will have acceptable noise levels (which they define as 30dB or higher), so try not to exceed it.

 Use your camera’s onboard noise-reduction